oliverkwebb/oliverkwebb.github.io/content/articles/vis.md

 ability to batch process data with ex commands.
 I _want_ the ability to select things with visual mode.
 This disqualifies implementations like nextvi, nvi, and busybox vi.

-[Kakoune](https://kakoune.org/) seems like a good alternative, with two massive problems:
-- It's written in C++
-- Constant compatibility breaks, this is a vi clone only in name

-I generally [don't trust C++ coders](https://harmful.cat-v.org/software/c++/) with writing minimal software.
-And the willingness to break everything is probably a way of venting the fact that C++'s selling point is the fact that it's C compatible, and that restricts the language massively.

 What does this leave?
 There is apparently one editor called [vis](https://github.com/martanne/vis) that's minimal, has a large amount of vim-isms, and is written in pure C with configuration able to be done in lua.
 It only takes up a couple megabytes of space, while vim takes up 60 and neovim takes